brian-a-moore/tech-demo-notes-api/README.md

   - [x] The table should be architected to use a composite key design to show relations between folders and notes
 - [x] The API hould be documented with Swagger
 - [x] Deployment should be handled via GitHub Actions
+- [ ] Each service function and repository function should have associates Jest tests